Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-BXpzAjxfBqc.md

 ### Transcript

-> the times and save files were hundreds of megabytes yeah those are good times and then i added compression to it and then they were like hundreds of uh
+> the times and save files were hundreds of megabytes yeah those are good times and then i added compression to it and then they were like hundreds of